 Make sure that your cardiovascular system is ready to take the exertion of Jiu-Jitsu.
 This sports activity requires a lot of energy and strength.
 So if you have never been in sports, make sure you start some exercises before joining the class.

 - Good Hygiene is Crucial

-This may be one the most important health-related Jiu Jitsu tips for beginners.
+This may be one of the most important health-related Jiu-Jitsu tips for beginners.
 Ringworm and staph infections are common with this sport!
 To prevent them, take a shower as soon as possible right after your training session (preferably right at the training facility if available), and wash your equipment regularly.